bcwalden2001/image-rotater/README.md

 ## Summary

-This program performs repeated image rotations using a manually implemented rotation matrix, dynamically computes the resulting image’s expanded canvas size, maps each original pixel to its rotated position, and measures two forms of error: (1) absolute RGB color differences and (2) pixel rounding displacement.
-After rotation data is given by the user in the console, the program will display the newly constructed image in a window and log error metrics.
+This program performs image rotation on a raster image using a manually implemented rotation matrix, transforming the resulting image into an expanded canvas (or container), mapping each original pixel to its rotated position.
+After rotation data is given by the user, the program will display the newly-constructed image in a window and log error metrics.

 ## Methodology